-The tall oven is supplied with four flat cooking shelves (Fig. 2.27), and a plate-warming shelf (Fig. 2.28).
+The tall oven is supplied with four flat cooking shelves (Fig. 2.26), and a plate warming shelf (Fig. 2.27).

-When using the tall oven, you can cook on all four shelves at the same time, but make sure that they are well spaced out allow the hot air to circulate.
+When using the tall oven, you can cook on all four shelves at the same time, but make sure that they are well spaced out to allow the hot air to circulate.

-The Handyrack (optional extra)
+The Handyrack (Main Oven)

-The Handyrack (Fig. 2.29) fits to the left-hand oven door only.
+The Handyrack (Fig. 2.28) fits to the left-hand oven door only.
 Food cooking on it is easy to attend to, because it is accessible when the door is open.